sunnyvalechha/Docker/README.md

 * Docker volume can be shared between host to container and container to container.

-Why: Containers are lightweight and utilize the host operating system's resources (CPU, memory).
+Why: Containers are lightweight and utilize the host operating system's resources (CPU, memory)?.
 * Suppose there is an application running on a container and a application also have a log file and suddenly the container goes down.
-*

 **Practical:**